 Carbon monoxide is a danger to everyone, but certain groups are more vulnerable.
 These include:

 - babies and young children

 - people with respiratory problems, such as asthma

 Preventing carbon monoxide poisoning

 The best way of protecting you and your family is to be aware of the dangers and identify any appliances in your house that could potentially leak carbon monoxide.

-Installing a CO alarm will detect a carbon monoxide leak in your home and give out a high-pitched noise when levels of the gas are high.
+You should install a carbon monoxide alarm, as this will detect a leak in your home and give out a high-pitched noise when gas levels are high.
 They are available from DIY and hardware stores.
 However, alarms are not a substitute for maintaining and regularly servicing household appliances.